Summer Seminar 2019: Archives and Book Culture in Early Modern Florence

 The seminar week is composed of 3/4 lectures and transcription sessions per day, lasting between 1 ½ to 2 ½ hours.

-Seminar instructors include Alessio Assonitis, Stefano Baldassarri, Sheila Barker, Stefano Dall’Aglio, Brendan Dooley, Paul Gwynne, Lisa Kaborycha, Piergabriele Mancuso, Marcello Simonetta, and David Speranzi.
+Seminar instructors include Alessio Assonitis, Stefano Baldassarri, Sheila Barker, Stefano Dall’Aglio, Brendan Dooley, Paul Gwynne, Lisa Kaborycha, Piergabriele Mancuso, Carlotta Paltrinieri, Marcello Simonetta, David Speranzi, and Simone Testa.

 Prospective applicants should send the following materials to email@example.com: